-Chigger bites are mostly as a result of your dog being exposed to the elements.
+Chigger bites are mostly the result of your dog being exposed to the elements.
 The adult mites lay their eggs on the ground, which then hatch and attack your dog.
 The chiggers attach to your dog to feed and then the problem develops.

 Your vet will diagnose chigger bites mostly through a physical examination.
 Your vet will be looking out for an orange crust and may also wish to conduct additional tests to rule out other conditions.
 Then your vet will want to run through your dog’s medical history and lifestyle to ascertain whether your dog could likely have come across the mites.
-See more detailed information on symptoms and additional problems associated with chigger bites.
+Read our guide for information on symptoms and additional problems associated with chigger bites.

 How Do I Treat My Dog’s Chigger Bites?

-Treating your dog’s chiggers will predominately consist of keeping them out of contact of chiggers, plus keeping the problem area clean and free from infection.
+Treating your dog’s chiggers will predominately consist of keeping them out of contact with chiggers, plus keeping the problem area clean and free from infection.
 A soapy bath is a good idea to try and get rid of the chiggers.
-You also should try to prevent your dog itching the chigger bites to prevent further infection.
+You also should try to prevent your dog from itching the chigger bites to stop further infection.
 Using ice packs may go some way to relieving the scratching temptation.

 If no natural solutions seem to keep the chiggers at bay, your vet may offer some additional medication to treat the parasites.
 Both fipronil and permethrin may be used to not only prevent infestation, but also to try and reduce any infection.
 But on the whole, treatment consists of natural options.